Resonances in the early Universe: Results

 \FloatBarrier

 When studying the tunneling probability for a potential with two barriers, the resonance phenomenon is expected in the literature \cite{Bohm, Merzbacher}.
 This phenomenon consists of the wave function undergoing multiple reflections when attempting to tunnel through the second barrier, causing the tunneling probability to increase considerably because the reflected waves have the same phase as the wave that passed through the first barrier, thus generating constructive interference.
 Due to multiple reflections between the barriers, when the potential shape is simple and symmetric (like square barriers), the tunneling probability graph as a function of $E$ is expected to present peaks where the probability reaches 100$\%$.
 On the other hand, for a more general two-barrier potential, this behavior does not occur \cite{Ressonância2,Ressonância1,Ressonância6,Ressonância7}.
 As we can see in Figure $\ref{Variando E}$, $V_{eff}$ Eq. (\ref{Veff}) is an example of a more general two-barrier potential.
 The graph $TP_{WKB}$ as a function of $E$ presents peaks where the intensity is much higher compared to neighboring points, but these peaks do not reach 100$\%$.
-Thus, the highest tunneling probability occurs for the energy $E=8.614$, which is less than the maximum barrier height $V_{eff}^{max} = 9.08$.
+Thus, the highest tunneling probability occurs for the energy $E=81.45$, which is less than the maximum barrier height $V_{eff}^{max} \approx 82.44$.
 Therefore, it is more likely that the universe is born with this resonant energy.
-Next, we study how the other model parameters behave when we fix a resonant energy value.
+Next, we study the behavior of $TP_{WKB}$ when we vary the other model parameters, for a fixed resonant energy value.